MI-DPLA/combine-docker/docs/combine_docker_ubuntu_installation_instructions.md

 We start by cloning the git repository `https://github.com/fruviad/combine-docker.git` to the location on your server where you wish to install the Combine application.
 (Choosing `/opt/combine-docker` is not required, but it offers consistency with the old installation methods.
 The documentation which follows uses `/opt/combine-docker` as the installation location.)

-After you login to the server as the user who will be running the Combine application...
+Login to the server as the user who will be running the Combine application...

+        $ su - combine
         $ sudo mkdir /opt/combine-docker
-        $ sudo chown ${USER}:${USER} /opt/combine-docker
+        $ sudo chown combine:combine /opt/combine-docker
         $ cd /opt/
         $ git clone https://github.com/fruviad/combine-docker.git